mihaieparu/Visma-Room2Meet/README.md

-##Welcome to the VismaRoom2Meet application!
+##Welcome to the Visma Room2Meet application!

 The main application can be found at **http://room2meet.azurewebsites.net/**.